Monday, December 9, 2019

 Duke Philip the Good had led Burgundy to bloom, but his son Charles the Bold wanted even more.
 So he went to war against the rest of the world.
 On 2 March 1476, Charles lost his hat in the Battle of Grausen (Grandson) against the Swiss Confederates and lost his estate in the same year on 22 June at Murten (Morat) against an alliance of Swiss, Lorraine, and Austrian troops.

-That's not all because, in one last show of strength in the following year, when the Duke put all his eggs in one basket, he eventually lost his blood in the Battle of Nancy.
-Charles's fate rimes in German: He successively lost his Hut, Gut, and Blut.
+That's not all, because, in one last show of strength in the following year, when the Duke put all his eggs in one basket, he eventually lost his blood in the Battle of Nancy.
+Charles's fate rhymes in German: He successively lost his Hut, Gut, and Blut.
 He blew it all.
 Is this why his statue is a head smaller than the others?
 Read about the history of Burgundy in German.

 Philipp Herzog v.
 Burgund d.
 Gütige